vipulnaik/working-drafts/ark/pending-checks.md

 **A4.
 Re-probe the 54 CAP classes at a larger node budget.** They sit at 12–36 edges, concentrated at 24, 28, 30, 33, 34, i.e. through the middle of the free band.
 A CAP class is *not* free.
 The log shows `--nodecap` was already raised from 5×10⁶ to 2×10⁷ partway through the sweep, so the earlier CAPs may resolve without a new idea.
 Until then no statement of the form "the band is free from 11 to 34 edges" is supported.

 **A5.
 Decide how S will be computed at n = 12 before the CSP verdict arrives.** `chi_test.py` enumerates the full down-closure with a canonicalisation per node: 64,333 classes and about 60 s at n = 10, against `--cap 5000000`.
 At n = 12 the ambient count is 1.65 × 10¹¹ iso classes and the closure of an 18-edge-or-larger generator set may well exceed the cap.
 The global χ test is the only test that has actually killed anything, so losing it at n = 12 would be a real loss.
 The alternative is the §8.4 route — exponential formula over signed connected-component weights, two-sort EGF for bipartite components — which computes S without enumerating the closure.
 This is a design decision, not a bug.

+> **Promoted: this now gates A1.** The 2026-07 run showed stage 3 of `consume_gap.py` — the containment-order matrix — projecting to 22–41 days at the corrected battery size.
+Stage 3 exists to supply that order matrix.
+So the question is not merely *how* to compute S but **whether the order matrix is needed at all**: if the §8.4 EGF route computes χ without it, weeks of stage 3 are avoidable.
+Decide this before relaunching A1, and if the EGF route wins, consider whether `consume_gap.py` should gain a `--stop-after 2` flag so the battery can be built without entering stage 3.

 **A6.
 Rerun `fallback_cert.py` whenever the table extends.** It is a per-n check, not a theorem: `python3 fallback_cert.py mu_table_safe_v2.csv` belongs in the routine after every batch of new values.
 It currently certifies all 1,672 with 0 inconclusive cases, and reports how many are settled by the δ > 1/9 theorem alone (1,275, i.e. 76.3%) versus by the exhaustive search (397, every one of them because δ ≤ 1/9 rather than because a Mersenne cap binds).
 Two things would retire it: a proof that δ is bounded below (the ladder does this conditionally, which forces s = 1 and lets the Cap(a) argument finish), or a general domination argument for the fallback.